Naman1997/arch-cloud-image/README.md

     PATH_TO_PUB_KEY=~/.ssh/id_rsa.pub
 ```

-You can find the older shell scripts and there usage [here](SCRIPTS.md)
+You can find the older shell scripts and their usage [here](SCRIPTS.md).

-To use the created template [ID 9000], create a clone using it and attempt to ssh into the VM using user as CLOUD_USER
+To use the created template [ID 9000], create a clone using it and attempt to ssh into the VM using user as CLOUD_USER.

 ## Video
 [Follow along](https://www.youtube.com/watch?v=FjLkzwdgUiM&t=216s) as I create the image and use it to deploy a virtual machine on proxmox!